wordofwarning/wordofwarning.org/current/2025-emergency/index.md

 #### Entry
 Pay What You Decide: there's no ticketing, just turn up and donate by cash or card.

-Times: Saturday 27 September 2025, Noon-10pm (last show starts *~9.30pm*).<br>*NB* some artists have breaks on an ad hoc basis, some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.
+Times: Saturday 27 September 2025, from Noon to 10pm (turn up at any time, last show starts *~9.30pm*).<br>*NB* some artists have breaks on an ad hoc basis, some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.